KostasValeckas/BigfootSightings/readme.md

 ------------------------------------

-Create a new database in pgAdmin (preferably named BigfootSightings) and add the following to your .env file (NOTE: this file will likely be hidden.
+Create a new database in pgAdmin (or whatever you use for your postgreSQL DB managment) preferably named BigfootSightings and add the following to your .env file
+(NOTE: this file will likely be hidden.
 Normally .env should be a private file containing user secrets, in this case we have kept it inside the project files for easy access for the TAs):